cimryan/teslausb/headless-scripts/Readme.md

 * Marker files will be created in `boot` like `TESLA_USB_SETUP_STARTED` and `TESLA_USB_SETUP_FINISHED` to track progress.
 * Wifi is detected by looking for `/boot/WIFI_ENABLED` and if not, creates the `wpa_supplicant.conf` file in place, using `SSID` and `WIFIPASS` from `teslausb_setup_varibles.conf` and reboots.
 * The Pi LED will flash patterns (2, 3, 4, 5) as it gets to each stage (labeled in the setup-teslausb-headless script).
-  * 10 flashes means setup failed!
+  * ~~10 flashes means setup failed!~~ (not currently working)
 * After the final stage and reboot the LED will go back to normal.
 Remember, the step to remount the filesystem takes a few minutes.

 At this point the next boot should start the Dashcam/music drives like normal.
 If you're watching the LED it will start flashing every 1 second, which is the archive loop running.